Oriental Imagery and the Dawn of Modern Dance

 Born in San Francisco, California, Angela Isadora Duncan was the daughter of Joseph Charles Duncan—a banker, mining engineer, and arts connoisseur—and Mary Isadora Gray,⁵⁷ a musician and music teacher.⁵⁸ In her autobiography, she writes that her mother was very poor, and encouraged the young Isadora to use her inherent talent for dancing to earn money for the family.⁵⁹ In her writings, she frequently refers to her family’s poverty as inspiring her tenacity and drive for success.
 The youngest of four children, she began her career in dance at a very early age; she gave her first performance at age four, and by the time she reached six years of age, she was teaching lessons in her home and continued through her teenage years.
 She had no formal dance training as a child; she found inspiration in nature, the ocean, and the arts.
 Her father’s collection of sculptures, engravings, and other art in the Duncan family home inspired Duncan’s aesthetic: that of “beautiful ancient dresses” and the “perfect beauty of the great masterpieces.” ⁶⁰ Her mother would play music for and read poetry to her children, and Duncan became an avid reader herself, diving into the works of Charles Dickens, William Shakespeare, and Walt Whitman.⁶¹

 Her parents had divorced when Duncan was still a baby, and by the time she turned twelve, she had formed an unfavorable opinion of marriage.
-Women at the turn of the 19th century, she felt, created “slavish” conditions for women, and she vowed that she would never marry.⁶² She remained deeply commited to the liberation of women her entire life.
-She wrote that the “dominant note” of her childhood was the “constant spirit of revolt against the narrowness of the society in which we lived,” a sentiment which would eventually lead her to becoming a Bolshevik sympathizer and moving to the Soviet Union.
+Women at the turn of the 19th century, she felt, created “slavish” conditions for women, and she vowed that she would never marry.⁶² She remained deeply committed to the liberation of women her entire life.
+She wrote that the “dominant note” of her childhood was the “constant spirit of revolt against the narrowness of the society in which we lived,” a sentiment that would eventually lead her to become a Bolshevik sympathizer and move to the Soviet Union.

 There she enjoyed great success and used her earnings to rent her own dance studio, developing her work and creating larger stage performances.
 Her brother had since left for Paris, and he “bombarded” Duncan and her mother to join him.
 After arriving in Paris, she spent “hours” at the Louvre, poring over the Greek vases and other galleries.
 She also attended the Paris Exhibition Universelle in 1900, where she first saw the works of sculptor Auguste Rodin, which continued to influence Duncan’s dance aesthetic.⁶⁹ She continued dancing in the salons of the wealthy and began a courtship with writer André Beaunier.
 After this courtship ended in Duncan’s heartbreak, Duncan focused her emotional energy into her dancing, seeking “the central spring of all movement […] the unity from which all diversities of movements are born.”
 Duncan found that ballet “taught the pupils that this spring was found in the centre of the back at the base of the spine,” which she believed made the dancers appear “artificial” and “mechanical.”
 Duncan’s method, in contrast, she wrote, “sought the source of the spiritual expression to flow into the channels of the body filling it with vibrating light,” which for Duncan was in the solar plexus.⁷⁰